 The distance to keep from people can also vary based on the situation that you are in.
 For example, if you are in an intimate setting with someone, you might be closer to them physically.
 If you’re speaking to someone new at a party, you might choose to keep your distance until you get to know them.
 In general, try to start at an arm’s length.

 Learn How To Read Signs Of Unease And Stress

-Understanding body language that is used when someone is uncomfortable or stressed can be very helpful in social situations.
-When you can pick up on these subtle cues that someone is giving it can help you to regain control of the situation before you lose the other person.
-You can work to put them at ease if necessary.
+Understanding body language used when someone is uncomfortable or stressed can be helpful in social situations.
+When you can pick up on these subtle cues, you may be able to adjust how you communicate, if necessary, or offer reassurance to the person you’re talking to.

 Trust Your Gut

-When it comes to reading and understanding body language in social settings, it's often best to let your body be your guide.
-Our subconscious is very good at recognizing the body language of others and its meaning.
-We tend to get our brain involved too much trying to figure out things and read too deep into them.
-Things are often what they look like if we allow our subconscious minds to perceive the situation.
+When reading and understanding body language in social settings, let your body be your guide.
+Your subconscious may be adept at recognizing the body language of others and its meaning.
+Involving your brain by trying to overthink a situation may lead to misinterpretation.

 Watch The Direction Of The Feet